Home > Pregnancy > Baby Development > 12 Weeks Pregnant

 You are likely to be asked to visit your LMC every four weeks until the 28th week of pregnancy, then every two weeks until 36th week, and finally every week until you go into labour.
 Although visits may be more spread out than this.

 At each visit, your blood pressure and urine are checked for any early signs of diabetes, kidney problems or preeclampsia.
-Clinical checks include external examination of your abdomen to monitor your baby’s progress, a check for oedema (excess fluid in tissues) in your hands and ankles, and perhaps a weight check.
+Clinical checks include an external examination of your abdomen to monitor your baby’s progress, a check for oedema (excess fluid in tissues) in your hands and ankles, and perhaps a weight check.
 Unless there is some reason for an additional check you are not likely to have an internal pelvic examination.